JeffreyBenjaminBrown/hode/README.md

 To use Hode you'll need to
 [read about the UI](docs/ui.md).

-## Qseq
+## You can ignore Qseq

-If you're a curious hacker, this has been implemented, but it hasn't made it's way into the UI yet.
+The fourth branch of Hode,
 [Qseq](Hode/Qseq/) is a metalanguage for search.
 It lets you use existential and universal quantifiers to string together searches in some underlying search language.

+If you're a curious hacker, Qseq has been implemented, but it hasn't made it's way into the UI yet.

 # How to install